mikhailsdv/js-sphere/README.md

 ### Method

-Now JSSphere has only one method `setTexture("https://example.com/moon.jpg")`.
+Now JSSphere has only one method `.setTexture(url)`.
 With this you can simply change the texture of existing sphere without rendering it again.
 The texture will change smoothly.
 ```
 let planet = new Sphere({
  texture: "https://example.com/earth.jpg"